sourcekris/goRsaTool/README.md

 * faulty rsa implementation where c = me mod n instead of ct = m^e mod n (brokenrsa module)
 * Public key consisting of many small primes (corCTF 2021 4096 challenge)
 * Private key recovery when 50+% of the LSB of D are known.
+* Sexy primes - primes seperated by 6.
+* Known prime - not really an attack but a helpful shortcut.

 ### Multi-Key Attacks